 We’ve done a lot of research and we’ve been monitoring 30 different hosting providers for the last 17 months (ongoing).

-- Customer support: We put the customer reps towards a test.
-Most of them succeeded, but the average response time varied from 2 seconds to 48 hour.
+We put the customer reps towards a test and asked 3-4 questions.
+Most of them succeeded, but the average response time varied from 2 seconds to 48 hours.

 The following reviews are based on the last 12 months average stats & data.
 All of our test sites (30) are signed up with (30) different web hosting providers.

 Our ‘test sites’ are all identical (just a default page on WordPress website platform) and can be found inside each review.

 out of 30 we’ve tested and monitored during last 12 months

 To find out best web hosting services, we conducted several performance tests, read users reviews and tried out their customer support.

 Here are the best web hosting providers of 2017

 - LOAD TIME: 360ms (2ND out of 30).

 - SUPPORT: Took only 1 minute to get in touch with their live chat which was both responsive and quick, making it a pretty smooth experience overall.